Envirometrix/PredictiveSoilMapping/main.md

 #> 1    0.288   0.154
 ```

-so for example, the two most likely classes to equate to Calcaric Cambisols seem to be Ochrepts and Orthids, which is not that much different from correlation classes reported in @Krasilnikov2009handbook.
+So for example, the two most likely classes to equate to Calcaric Cambisols seem to be Ochrepts and Orthids, which is not that much different from correlation classes reported in @Krasilnikov2009handbook.

 ## Summary points